 Winners are responsible for any and all taxes on any money or prizes won.
 90% of all $150 entry fees will go directly to prize payouts (points and championship).
 The remaining 10% will support trail operating costs, including but not limited to equipment/resources, permits, insurance and Weigh-Master costs.
-The additional funds collected from non-member entries will be used for Empire Team Trail Championship payouts and/or other costs to support the trail at the Tournament Committee’s discretion.
+Any additional funds collected will be used for Empire Team Trail Championship payouts and/or other costs to support the trail at the Tournament Committee’s discretion.

 4. OFF LIMITS